How to Use Different CSS Style Sheets For Different Browsers

 4. There's No Substitute for Testing

 Even when you have validated your CSS code, you should still test your code manually using different browsers.
-There is no substitute for this: just because your code is standards-compliant does not mean that the browser will render it the way you want it to (or even correctly for that matter).
+There is no substitute for this: just because your code is standards-compliant does not mean that the browser will render it the way you want it to.

-Including or Excluding Style Sheets for IE 5+
+Including or Excluding Style Sheets for IE 5 to 9

-One of the easiest things to do is to specify that a certain style sheet be loaded only by IE 5, 5.5, 6 (and later versions) and be excluded from those versions of IE.
+One of the easiest things to do is to specify that a certain style sheet be loaded only by IE 5, 5.5, 6, 7, 8 or 9, or be excluded from them.

-Microsoft provides a non-standard extension that allows you to detect those versions of IE, and include or exclude code depending on those versions.
+Microsoft provides a non-standard extension that allows you to detect those versions of IE, and include or exclude code depending on the version.
+The extensions, called "conditional comments", only work for those versions of IE and none other.
+Specifically, they do not work on IE 10 and later, which behave just like other browsers in ignoring those conditional comments.

 To cause (say) a CSS file like "iespecific.css" to be loaded by IE 6 and not other browsers, use the following code in the HEAD section of your web page: